Robo-Advisor vs. Financial Advisor All the Pros & Cons

 Robo Advisor vs. Financial Advisor

-Robo Advisors vs. Financial Advisors
+Robo-Advisors vs. Financial Advisors

-The rapid growth of Robo Advisors has led many people to ask:
+The rapid growth of robo-advisors has led many to question if they still need a human financial advisor.

-The best choice of advisor for you depends on what you prefer, a fully-automated low-cost investing service or the more expensive personal service provided by a human financial advisor.
+The best choice of advisor for you depends on what you prefer: a fully automated low-cost investing service or the more expensive personal service provided by a human financial advisor.

 There are, of course, many other considerations that we will tackle in this article.
 We will start with a head-to-head comparison.

-Pros & Cons Robo Advisor Financial Advisor
+Pros & Cons Robo-Advisor Financial Advisor

 Costs / Fees Lower Fees Higher Fees